 Applications of KM:

-The arguments favoring the integration of KM and CRM are getting stronger by the day.
-Nowadays, customers expect better products and faster service in a highly personalized fashion.
-CRM alone is incapable to providing services on such a personalized scale.
+The arguments favoring the integration of KM and CRM are getting stronger by the day. sa panahong ito, customers expect better products and faster service in a highly personalized fashion.
+CRM alone is incapable to provide services on such a personalized scale.
 Combining customer knowledge with CRM enables organizations to tackle customers on a priority basis.
 E-commerce enterprises have evolved a dynamic buying and selling model so that consumers receive optimum results based on the combination of suppliers, services and processes.
 This is applicable even to B2B clients.
-In order to achieve this dynamism, it is vital that organizations have fast and easy access to information about its own business operations, mga customer, it vertical processes and business models.
+In order to achieve this dynamism, it is vital that organizations have fast and easy access to information about their own business operations, mga customer, its vertical processes and business models.

 Integrating KM with CRM leverages customer intelligence with organizational knowledge and results in a sustainable competitive advantage: